konstellation-io/kdl/kdl-client/README.md

 ### Connection between pieces

-Electron app will connect to the mock server when retrieving information related with an opened cluster.
-If you are not going to work with projects (or an open cluster), you can skip the mock server step.
+Electron app will connect to the mock server when retrieving information related with an opened server.
+If you are not going to work with projects (or an open server), you can skip the mock server step.

-For the remaining views, the app uses a file to store the information regarding stored clusters.
+For the remaining views, the app uses a file to store the information regarding stored servers.

 ## Publishing the application